nielsbasjes/codeowners/README.md

   - Gitlab also supports "Optional" code owners but that is useless to check for.
 - **allNewlyCreatedFilesMustHaveCodeOwner**
   - Check that if a new file is created in any of the directories in the project that it would automatically have a mandatory code owner.
+  - Note when a specific filename exception is used in the gitignore rules then this check is not perfect.
 - **allFilesMustHaveCodeOwner**
   - Do both allExisingFilesMustHaveCodeOwner and allNewlyCreatedFilesMustHaveCodeOwner
 - **verbose**